openmpf/openmpf-docker/README.md

 need to add `-f docker-compose.users.yml` to the above command.

-### (Optional) Use [Kibana](https://www.elastic.co/kibana) for Log Viewing and Aggregation
+### (Optional) Use Kibana for Log Viewing and Aggregation
-To use Kibana to view OpenMPF logs, you will need to add `-f docker-compose.elk.yml` to your `docker-compose config` command.
+To use [Kibana](https://www.elastic.co/kibana) to view OpenMPF logs, you will need to add `-f docker-compose.elk.yml` to your `docker-compose config` command.
 After running `docker-compose up`, Kibana can be accessed at `http://<ip-address-or-hostname-of-docker-host>:5601`.
 Kibana comes with many apps, but the only ones likely to be useful are Logs (`http://<ip-address-or-hostname-of-docker-host>:5601/app/infra#/logs`) and
 Discover (`http://<ip-address-or-hostname-of-docker-host>:5601/app/kibana#/discover`).

+If you have Docker configured to use a non-standard root directory, then you will need to change the volume configuration for the filebeat service in docker-compose.elk.yml from `/var/lib/docker/containers:/var/lib/docker/containers:ro` to `/path/to/docker-dir/containers:/var/lib/docker/containers:ro`.

+If you have Docker configured to use a non-standard location for the Docker socket, then you will need to change the volume configuration for the filebeat service in docker-compose.elk.yml from `/var/run/docker.sock:/var/run/docker.sock:ro` to `/path/to/docker.sock:/var/run/docker.sock:ro`.

 ### (Optional) Add GPU support with NVIDIA CUDA